Q-Aware-Labs/Bias-Insights/Chi-Square Test.md

 The expected frequencies are what you would expect if there was no age bias.

 To determine the actual values for OF and EF I have generated the following table:
-Each ethnic group is expected to have at least 5 individuals aged over 60.

 ![enter image description here](https://github.com/antonyga/Bias-Insights/blob/main/Media/Observed%20Frequency%20vs%20Observed%20Frequency%20Table.png?raw=true)